skye8-tech/frontend-resources/README.md

 - **Week 1**: Focus on HTML/CSS basics with MDN, freeCodeCamp, and W3Schools.
 Use CodePen for practice.
 - **Week 2**: Dive into CSS Grid, Flexbox, and JavaScript basics with MDN, freeCodeCamp, and JavaScript.info.
 Use CodeSandbox for JavaScript projects.

-These resources will help your interns learn independently while working on their tasks and projects.
-Encourage them to explore and experiment!